LeonardoSaccotelli/Cost-Sensitive-Learning-For-Myocardial-Infarction-Mortality-Prediction/README.md

 * **Baseline:** A standard, cost-insensitive benchmark utilizing the original imbalanced dataset with no resampling or class weighting.
 * **Algorithm-Level (Class-Frequency-Based Weighting):** Implements internal weighting mechanisms (e.g., `class_weight="balanced"`) to automatically adjust weights inversely proportional to class frequencies.
 * **Cost-Sensitive Learning (Cost-Matrix-Driven):** Explicitly guides the training algorithm using an asymmetric business cost matrix, applying a heavy penalty to false negatives (`{0:1, 1:10`} where predicting ALIVE when the true class is DEAD costs 10x more than a false alarm).
-* **Cost-Sensitive Learning:** Implementation of the `class_weight` parameter across models to assign a higher penalty to **DEAD** misclassifications, forcing the algorithms to prioritize the minority class.
 * **Data-Level (Resampling):** Utilizes `imbalanced-learn` oversampling techniques, specifically `SMOTE`, to synthetically increase the representation of the minority (DEAD) class.

 #### Decision-Level Rules (Evaluation Phase)